-You’ve spent hours of a beautiful, sunny early summer afternoon updating your resume, making sure every line sounds confident, intriguing, and interesting without being to over the top.
+You’ve spent hours of a beautiful, sunny early summer afternoon updating your resume, making sure every line sounds confident, intriguing, and interesting.
 It feels like an accomplishment in and of itself just to see everything you’ve done in the past few years outlined, and presented in such an organized, and professional manner.
 The memories of spending your savings on coffee just to study for mid-terms, and the relief of handing in final essays begin to flood your mind.
 At the time, finding the time to balance work, school, and an awesome, but unpaid internship seemed like the hardest obstacle to overcome.
 Especially if you were trying to maintain a social life.

 In what seems like one single breath the interview is scheduled.
 Now an entirely new strand of thoughts sprint through your mind.
 You wonder if your response wasn’t professional, you wonder what you will wear, you wonder what you will say, you wonder if you are worthy of the position.
 Knowing the interview is tomorrow you quickly find the courage inside yourself to put together a portfolio of your greatest pieces of work.

 You rummage through your closet, whip out the classic black blazer, and pencil skirt you purchased from Forever 21 three years ago when Audrey Hepburn was your fashion icon, Marilyn Monroe was your alter ego, and your roommate was celebrating her 21st birthday.
 With the details ironed out you sit at the edge of your bed and take a deep breath.
 This is it, the moment of truth.
 This is probably how Rocky felt before he went in the ring, and defeated the Russian.
 People that once had no faith in him were now chanting his name.
 Tomorrow they will be chanting your name!